Application observability

 NetTrace is an application-oriented network visibility system tool that allows you to:

-- Map dependencies between applications, services, servers, or microservices
+- Map dependencies between applications, services, servers, or microservices.

 - Identify problems: latency, saturation, TCP retransmissions, errors, etc.